❤️❤️Make sure you remember to sign up for my Newsletter and follow me on social❤️❤️!

 Vegan / Fully Plant-Based

 This recipe is easy to adapt for vegan or fully plant-based diets.
-Just swap out the feta for a vegan feta cheese.
+Just swap out the feta for vegan feta cheese.

 WFPB